To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 The purpose of pruning is to control the structure, shape and growth of plants and to promote good health.
 It is very important to start training a plant when it is young.
 Pruning can guide a plant into healthy and productive growth and prevent major problems later.

 Two common problems to the shape of trees are suckers and watersprouts.
 Suckers are branches that grow out of the trunk near ground level and grow straight up.
 Watersprouts are branches that come out of the trunk or main limbs and grow straight up.
 They both grow rapidly but usually do not produce flowers or fruit.
 They also distort the shape of trees and shade out the branches that do produce flowers and fruit.
 They should normally be removed.
-However, removing every watersprout in the winter will only produce twice as many more.
+Cutting off suckers at ground level will produce two or three times as many suckers.
+Soil has to be removed and the sucker cut off where it sprouts from the root without leaving a stub.
+Removing every watersprout in the winter will only produce twice as many more.
 A few should be left to shade the upper limbs so fewer watersprouts will be produced the following year.
 Removing the suckers and watersprouts in June or July does not encourage more to grow.

 Good shape is also affected by which branches produce the most flowers and fruit.
 The most productive branches for most plants grow at an angle between horizontal and forty-five degrees.
 For a particular plant, pay attention to which branches produce the most flowers and fruit.
 Watersprouts can be trained into productive branches by either cutting them back to a side branch or by tying them down to a thirty degree angle.
 Branches that droop usually produce small flowers and poor fruit.
 Shortening and thinning a drooping branch will remove weight so it will spring upwards, or it can be cut back to a more upward growing side branch.
 If there is no upward growing side branch, a drooping branch can be tied up.
 After one growing season, the branch will stiffen to stay in its new position.